KLR in the Media

 Agistment paves the road to the future

-Will Comiskey at the time of writing this story does not own any land yet that has not stopped him
+Will Comiskey at the time of writing this story does not own any land yet that has not stopped him to build a herd of 2,500 cattle using agistment.

 After attending the KLR school and joining the Mastermind, he has worked hard to develop his marketing skills, build relationships and learning how to run a profitable cattle business without owning a cattle station.